Friday, June 05, 2020

 - Play The Game -

-Sometimes this game shoots itself in the foot thanks to its earlier (bad) decisions...
+Sometimes the computer shoots itself in the foot thanks to its earlier decisions.

 - Graphics & Sounds -

 Visually, this game will blow your socks off!!
-I'm talking 200+ colours, 50fps hardware scrolling and all in overscan...
-Okay, okay, there's nothing like that whatsoever but a game like this needs nothing more than to be functional.
-The board is basic but clear, the smilies are cute and the skulls look cheap but I really don't care.
+I'm talking 200+ colours, 50fps scrolling and all in overscan.
+Okay, okay, there's nothing like that, but a game like this needs nothing more than to be functional.
+The board is basic but clear, the faces are cute, and the skulls look cheap, but I don't care.
 Nor should you.

-...and, ahem, as you can see we humans aren't too clever also.
+...but, as you can see, we humans aren't too clever either.
 Sigh!

 - The CryptO'pinion -